lineick/lineick.github.io/_posts/2026-03-12-billionaires.md

 The resolution of a bet has to rely on some authority or consensus mechanism, determining what factually happened.
 [Polymarket](https://polymarket.com/) uses the [UMA Optimistic Oracle](https://docs.uma.xyz/protocol-overview/how-does-umas-oracle-work) which tries to approximate truth by letting UMA token holders vote with their staked UMA tokens (money) based on rules that were agreed upon.
 The UMA tokens staked on the majority will get returned (plus reward), while the other positions will get slashed.
-You can dispute etc. but there is the problem of UMA whales manipulating outcomes with a majority either way.
+You can dispute etc. but there exists the problem of UMA whales manipulating outcomes with a majority either way.

 In our free market we have an analogous but more resilient problem: that products do not need to be good for the customer, they just need to buy or engage with them.
 Cigarettes are clearly not good for the customer, but addiction traps you.
-In short-term the market does not care about helpfulness or goodness, but on the long run the signal of negative impact will either correct the market to improve customer satisfaction, or spiral down until the market destroys itself (which has never happened fully, though crises like [1929](https://en.wikipedia.org/wiki/Wall_Street_crash_of_1929) or [2008](https://en.wikipedia.org/wiki/2008_financial_crisis) show it can come close and AGI may make the free market idea obsolete).
+In short-term the market does not care about helpfulness or goodness, but on the long run the signal of negative impact will either correct the market to improve customer satisfaction, or spiral down until the market destroys itself (which has never happened fully, though crises like [1929](https://en.wikipedia.org/wiki/Wall_Street_crash_of_1929) or [2008](https://en.wikipedia.org/wiki/2008_financial_crisis) show it can come close and AGI may destroy the free market anyway).
 People have a voice and feedback is fast these days, improving market alignment with humanity in the long run.